 Paperback: Expanded Distribution enabled

-KDP paperbacks can opt into Expanded Distribution, which pushes the book through Ingram's catalog to Barnes & Noble, independent bookstores, university libraries, and public library purchasing systems.
-Royalty drops from 60% to 40% on Expanded Distribution sales, and the royalty is calculated on list price minus print cost — so margins are tighter.
-Example: at $14.99 list, 200 pages, paperback: (0.40 x $14.99) - $3.40 = $2.60 per sale instead of $5.59.
+KDP paperbacks can opt into Expanded Distribution, which pushes the book through Ingram's catalogue to Barnes & Noble, independent bookstores, university libraries, and public library purchasing systems.
+Royalty drops from 60 percent to 40 percent on Expanded Distribution sales, and the royalty is calculated on list price minus print cost - so margins tighten.
+Example at $14.99 list, 200 pages, paperback: (0.40 x $14.99) - $3.40 = $2.60 per sale instead of $5.59.
 The volume usually makes it worth it for non-fiction.

 Hardcover: Amazon only